 I offer both time limited and open-ended counselling with regular reviews.
-The psychodynamic counselling process involves a commitment to regular weekly sessions so that we can work together with your situation.

 Finding the right counsellor for you is an important decision.
 An initial consultation creates time to think about your needs, how counselling with me might work, and your options.

 I completed the highly regarded MSc in Counselling and Psychotherapy at Birkbeck College, University of London.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by its ethical framework.

 - MSc (Merit) Counselling & Psychotherapy - Birkbeck College, University of London

 - British Association for Counselling & Psychotherapy (BACP) - Registered Member

 - BSc (Hons) Nutritional Therapy- University of Westminster

 I have worked for a number of years in community counselling agencies serving the diverse needs of clients in the Thames Valley.
 I continue this voluntary work along with my private counselling practice.
 I am an active member of the local counselling community and participate in regular Continuing Professional Development to keep up to date with current developments in therapy.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.